youshy/cv/Markdown/README.md

 Built and maintained a set of microservices for video data processing and AI integration.
 Using Google Cloud services, NodeJS and custom ffmpeg wrappers.
+Refactored the database queries to increase speed of retrieving the data.
+Improved the code quality and readability within the whole stack.
 Increased the test coverage across the whole stack by 50%.

 ### Go-powered music video